came0126/heap/README.md

 - PQStack uses a Priority Queue as the unlying structure with the functionality of a stack.

-*Note: Project tested emparically using JUnit test cases written by Dr. Thomas VanDrunen.*
+*Note: Basic project stub, outline, and test cases are written by Dr. Thomas VanDrunen.*